Speakers

 Leo Olebe

-Leo Olebe is Vice President, Global Partnerships, Xbox @ Microsoft.
-In this role he and the team work with gaming Creators and Publishers around the world to find success on Xbox.
-He is a results-oriented, veteran executive with experience in management consulting, brand management, strategic partnerships, and business development for some of the biggest brands and companies in the world.
+Leo Olebe is a results-oriented, veteran executive with experience in management consulting, brand management, strategic partnerships, and business development for some of the biggest brands and companies in the world.
 Leo has been in the games industry for more than 24 years, with experience ranging from launching AAA mobile, PC, console and online games to building new platforms and advising developers and start-ups.
 Before joining Microsoft Leo was Global Head of Gaming @ YouTube.
 His work includes major brands like Star Wars, Marvel, Disney Princess and The Matrix at companies like Google, YouTube, Facebook, BioWare, EA, Disney, Warner Bros., Sierra Online (now Activision Blizzard), Zynga, and Kabam.
 He has degrees from Occidental College and the University of Southern California Marshall School of Business.

 Lien Tran